EventStore/documentation/docs/cloud/integrations/slack.md

 ## Add a new integration

-1. In the Event Store Cloud console, select an organization and then a project.
+1. In the Kurrent Cloud console, select an organization and then a project.
 2. Once viewing a project, you should see `Integrations` under the heading `Project` in the sidebar to the left.
 Click it.
 3. Click `New Integration`.
 Enter a name that will make it easier to find later, and then select Issues or Notifications.
 Then select the Sink `Slack` as in the screen below.
 4. Under `Configuration`, next to `Channel ID`, enter the channel you want the slack bot to communicate with (this must be the same as the place you invited the bot earlier).
 Remember to start the channel ID with a hash sign if appropriate.